codio/knowledge/source/instructors/authoring/guides/add_media.rst

 ******
 Inserting an image is similar.
 Here are some examples.
 PNG and JPG image types are supported.
 Note that the 2nd and 3rd examples point to images within your project.

-Generally speaking, you should put your images in the `.guides/img` folder in order to keep the rest of your workspace free of extraneous content for the benefit of the student.
+Store your images in the `.guides/img` folder if you do not want them to be readily accessible to students.

 .. code:: markdown